 - EDUCATIONAL: Visit the Bandera Natural History Museum, Frontier Times Museum, Polly Peak Chapel

 - SHOPPING: Gunslinger’s (hands down Karen’s favorite store!), Love’s Antiques and Collectables Mall (you can get lost inside here – very fun!), Graceful, The Western Store

-San Antonio: Our favorite places include the Riverwalk (and Boudro’s to eat), walking the SA Missions, Pearl Brewery area (and all the food there) plus their weekend Farmer’s Market, the Zoo, the botanical garden, lots of great Museums, Seaworld, Fiesta Texas, the majestic homes in King Williams (and Mad Hatter Tea House is in this area), the trolley cars, the riverboat taxis and tours, bike rentals along the Riverwalk, and Segway tours.
+San Antonio: Our favorite places include the Riverwalk (and Boudro’s to eat), Pearl Brewery area (and all the food there) plus their weekend Farmer’s Market,walking the SA Missions, the San Antonio Zoo, the botanical garden, lots of great Museums, Seaworld, Fiesta Texas, the walking the neighborhood of majestic homes in King Williams (stopping at Mad Hatter Tea House here), the trolley cars, the riverboat tours, bike rentals along the Riverwalk, and Segway tours.
 WE LOVE THIS BIG CITY!! http://visitsanantonio.com/

 Other favorites to explore:

 - Helotes – Flores Country Store has great live music!
 El Chaparral Mexican Resturant and Market Days!
 The Broken Cup Coffee Bar.

 - Bergheim – The Guadalupe River is usually a not crowded and awesome place to tube, kayak and, or canoe.
 Rent yours at Bergheim River Outfitters and Campground.
 O’Brien’s is a really nice restaurant too.